angus-mackenzie/ASD-Notes/ASD02.md

     * Do we have the resources we need to build this software?
 * Resources are:
     * People
-    * hardware and software tools
+    * Hardware and software tools
-    * reusable components.
+    * Reusable components.
 # Project Planning Goals - Aka scope
 * Goals are derived from the needs and expectations of stakeholders:
     * Project sponsor
-    * customer for deliverables
+    * Customer for deliverables
     * Users of the project outputs
-    * project manager and project team
+    * Project manager and project team
 * Find true needs that create real benefits
     * Prioritize them
 * Create measurable goals